W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/vi-the-rewards-of-god/index.md

 next: T-4.VII
 ---

-1. The ego does not recognise the real source of ‘threat’, and if you associate yourself with the ego, you do not understand the situation as it is.
+1. The ego does not recognize the real source of ‘threat’, and if you associate yourself with the ego, you do not understand the situation as it is.
 ²Only your allegiance to it gives the ego any power over you.
 ³I have spoken of the ego as if it were a separate thing, acting on its own.
-⁴This was necessary to persuade you that you cannot dismiss it lightly, and must realise how much of your thinking is ego-directed.
+⁴This was necessary to persuade you that you cannot dismiss it lightly, and must realize how much of your thinking is ego-directed.
 ⁵We cannot safely let it go at that, however, or you will regard yourself as necessarily conflicted as long as you are here, or as long as you believe that you are here.
 ⁶The ego is nothing more than a part of your belief about yourself.
 ⁷Your other life has continued without interruption, and has been and always will be totally unaffected by your attempts to dissociate it.

 ::: details Expanded
-The ego does not recognise the real source of ‘threat’, and if you associate yourself with the ego, you do not understand the situation as it [the situation] is.
+The ego does not recognize the real source of ‘threat’, and if you associate yourself with the ego, you do not understand the situation as it [the situation] is.
 ²Only your allegiance to it [the ego] gives the ego any power over you.
 ³I have spoken of the ego as if it [the ego] were a separate thing, acting on its [the-ego’s] own.
-⁴This [speaking of the ego as if the ego were a separate thing] was necessary to persuade you that you cannot dismiss it [the ego] lightly, and must realise how much of your thinking is ego-directed.
+⁴This [speaking of the ego as if the ego were a separate thing] was necessary to persuade you that you cannot dismiss it [the ego] lightly, and must realize how much of your thinking is ego-directed.
 ⁵We cannot safely let it go at that, however, or you will regard yourself as necessarily conflicted as long as you are here, or as long as you believe that you are here.
 ⁶The ego is nothing more than a part of your belief about yourself.
 ⁷Your other life has continued without interruption, and has been and always will be totally unaffected by your attempts to dissociate it [your other life].
 :::

 ::: details Substituted
-The ego does not recognise the real source of ‘threat’, and if you associate yourself with the ego, you do not understand the situation as the situation is.
+The ego does not recognize the real source of ‘threat’, and if you associate yourself with the ego, you do not understand the situation as the situation is.
 ²Only your allegiance to the ego gives the ego any power over you.
 ³I have spoken of the ego as if the ego were a separate thing, acting on the-ego’s own.
-⁴Sspeaking of the ego as if the ego were a separate thing, was necessary to persuade you that you cannot dismiss the ego lightly, and must realise how much of your thinking is ego-directed.
+⁴Sspeaking of the ego as if the ego were a separate thing, was necessary to persuade you that you cannot dismiss the ego lightly, and must realize how much of your thinking is ego-directed.
 ⁵We cannot safely let it go at that, however, or you will regard yourself as necessarily conflicted as long as you are here, or as long as you believe that you are here.
 ⁶The ego is nothing more than a part of your belief about yourself.
 ⁷Your other life has continued without interruption, and has been and always will be totally unaffected by your attempts to dissociate your other life.